jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 ----------

 ### X. Next steps
-Next complete [Part II](https://jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points) to setup a webmap, add interactive elements to the map, and publish it to the web with Mapbox GL JS.
+Next, complete [Part II](https://jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points) to set up a webmap, add interactive elements to the map, and publish it to the web with Mapbox GL JS.